 Article VI: Board of Directors

 Section 1.
 Composition of Board.
-The Board of Directors shall consist of twenty (20) members each of whom shall be an Active Member in good standing.
-In order to be eligible to be a candidate for election to the Board of Directors, an Active Member must preside in a tribal justice system located within the Association Region he or she seeks to represent.
-Two (2) members of the Board of Directors shall be elected from each of the following areas designated as Association Regions:
+The Board of Directors shall consist of up to fourteen (14) members each of whom shall be an Active Member in good standing.
+Nine regional members of the Board of Directors shall be selected, one from each of the areas designated as association regions below—the location of the tribal court determines the region.
+Up to five at-large members shall be appointed by a majority vote of the Board of Directors.
+The regions are as follows:

 Association Region No. 1.
-The area of the states of Oklahoma, Texas, excluding the Ysleta Del Sur Pueblo of Texas, Kansas, Missouri, and Arkansas.
+Oklahoma, Texas, excluding the Ysleta Del Sur Pueblo of Texas, Kansas, Missouri, and Arkansas.

 Association Region No. 2.
-The area of the States of Nevada, Utah, Hawaii, and California, excluding those areas set forth in Association Regions 6 and 8.
+Nevada, Hawaii, and California.

 Association Region No. 3.
-The area of the States of Oregon, Washington, and Idaho.
+States of Oregon, Washington, and Idaho.

 Association Region No. 4.
-The area of the States of Montana and Wyoming.
+Montana, Wyoming, Nebraska, North Dakota, South Dakota, and Iowa.

 Association Region No. 5.
-The area of the States of Nebraska, North Dakota, South Dakota and Iowa.
+Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Delaware, Pennsylvania, and Ohio.

 Association Region No. 6.
-The area of the Navajo Reservation in the States of Arizona, New Mexico, and Utah.
+Virginia, North Carolina, South Carolina, Louisiana, Mississippi, Tennessee, Georgia, Alabama, West Virginia, Kentucky, and Florida.

 Association Region No. 7.
-The area of the States of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Delaware, Pennsylvania, Virginia, North Carolina, South Carolina, Louisiana, Mississippi, Tennessee, Georgia, Alabama, West Virginia, Kentucky, Ohio, and Florida.
+New Mexico, Colorado, Utah, and Arizona, including the Navajo Nation Reservation, and including the Ysleta Del Sur Pueblo of Texas.

 Association Region No. 8.
-Association Region No. 8.
-The areas of the States of New Mexico, Colorado and Arizona, excluding the Navajo Nation Reservation, and the Fort Mohave Indian Reservation, and including the Ysleta Del Sur Pueblo of Texas.
+Alaska.

 Association Region No. 9.
-The area of the State of Alaska.

-Association Region No. 10.
-The Areas of the States of Minnesota, Michigan, Wisconsin, Illinois, and Indiana.
+Minnesota, Michigan, Wisconsin, Illinois, and Indiana.

 Section 2.
-Steering Committee.
-A Steering Committee consisting of one member for each Board Member from each of the Association Regions from which members of the Board of Directors are chosen shall assist the Board of Directors in an advisory capacity, without a right to vote in Board meetings, except when a Board Member from their region is absent, in the creation of policy of the Association.
-In order to be eligible to be a candidate for election to the Steering Committee, an Active Member must preside in a tribal justice system located within the Association Region he or she seeks to represent.
-The election of the Steering Committee members shall be held in the same time, place, and manner as the election of the Board of Directors.
+Tenure.
+The terms of each Director shall be for three (3) years or until the election and qualification of his or her successors.
+Terms of office for each of the nine regional Directors will begin upon certification of the regional election results to the regional Board of Directors and approval of the election results by the Board.
+At-large Directors terms will begin upon selection and certification by the regional Board of Directors.

 Section 3.
-Tenure.
-Directors shall be elected by Regions at a meeting of, or by a written vote of, the Active Members located within the region held within sixty (60) days prior to the expiration of the prior Directors’ terms.
-The terms of each Director shall be for two (2) years or until the election and qualification of his or her successors.
-Terms of office will begin upon certification of the regional election results to the sitting Board of Directors and approval of the election results by the Board.
-In the event that a Regional election has not occurred in a timely manner, the election may be conducted by the Active Members of the region present at the next Annual Meeting.
+Method of Selection.
+Each region shall determine their selected representative at the annual meeting.
+At-large members may be elected by a majority vote of the Board of Directors at any time.